AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/write_accounts_contract.md

 #include_code contract noir-projects/noir-contracts/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

 The important part of this contract is the `entrypoint` function, which will be the first function executed in any transaction originated from this account.
 This function has two main responsibilities: authenticating the transaction and executing calls.
-It receives a `payload` with the list of function calls to execute, and requests a corresponding [authentication witness](../../../../learn/concepts/accounts/authwit.md), for authorizing actions, from an oracle to validate it.
+It receives a `payload` with the list of function calls to execute, and requests a corresponding [authentication witness](../../../../learn/concepts/accounts/authwit.md) from an oracle to validate it.
+Authentication witnesses are used for authorizing actions for an account, whether it is just checking a signature, like in this case, or granting authorization for another account to act on an accounts behalf (e.g. token approvals).
 You will find this logic implemented in the `AccountActions` module, which use the `AppPayload` and `FeePayload` structs:

 #include_code entrypoint noir-projects/aztec-nr/authwit/src/account.nr rust